Spinach Lasagna Rolls (Roll Ups)

 Here are some tips for making PERFECT spinach lasagna rolls:

 - Use pre-made pasta sauces.
 I use Ragú® sauces regularly in my cooking.
 It really speeds up the process and you don’t have to spend an hour making the sauce from scratch.
 There are so many flavors to choose from.
 My two favorites are the traditional sauce and the roasted garlic sauce.
 You can also make spinach rolls with alfredo sauce or meat sauce.
-You can also check out more easy recipes that use these sauces HERE.

 - Make sure to thaw and drain out excess water from the FROZEN spinach thoroughly or else you will end up with a “watery” mess.
 You can make spinach lasagna rolls with fresh spinach too, if you like.